A documentary film by Julian Rubinstein

 betts is an award-winning documentary filmmaker, theater director and podcast host.
 His documentary “Music is My Life, My Politics, My Mistress: The Story of Oscar Brown Jr.” won 11 Best Film or Audience Choice awards, aired on PBS Plus stations nationwide.
 Music is My Life Politics My Mistress was featured in IDA Doc Magazine and is part of the Black Film Archives at Indiana University now streaming on kwelitv.
 His film Dearfield: The Road Less Traveled,” about the all-black Colorado town was nominated for an Emmy.
 He won an Emmy for his film “My Voice” on hip hop artist and activist Jeff Campbell. betts was the youngest winning of the Governor’s Award for Excellence in the Arts. donnie was part of the producing team for the launch of BET’s Starz in Black. donnie has created content for John Sayles.
 He has written and directed multiple theater plays including The Mountain Top, which received a Henry Award for Best Director.
 He is a founding member of two theater companies in Denver, City Stage Ensemble and Denver Black Arts Company.
 His audio drama podcast series Destination Freedom Black Radio Days heard on Broadway Podcast Network and all platforms has won numerous.
 His production company No Credits Productions, LLC is at work on “Stop Resisting” at look at the use of force in America by law enforcement and others.
 He attended Yale School of Drama.

 Damon Davis is a post-disciplinary artist based in St. Louis, Missouri.
 His work spans across a spectrum of creative mediums to tell stories exploring how identity is informed by power and mythology.
 He is well known for his body of work, Darker Gods, which explores Afro-surrealist manifestations of Black culture.
+He is also co-director of Whose Streets, a documentary about the uprising in Ferguson after Michael Brown was killed, which premiered at Sundance and distributed by Magnolia Pictures.
 Davis is a Firelight Media, Sundance Labs, TED, and Kennedy Center Citizen Artist Fellow.
 He is represented by Ummah Chroma Creative Partners for commercials and music videos, and his work is featured in the permanent collection at the Smithsonian’s National Museum of African American History and Culture.

 Dia Sokol Savage